effectivecore/core/readme.md

 - enable module "pdo_sqlite"|"pdo_mysql"
 - enable module "curl" (for development)
 - enable module "json" (for development)

+SQLite requires:
+SQLite support foreign keys when:
+- it is not older than v.3.6.19 and
+- it was compiled without SQLITE_OMIT_FOREIGN_KEY
+  and SQLITE_OMIT_TRIGGER definitions

 Git on Windows requires: